prochazkaml/Coachium/README.md

 Please [click here](https://github.com/prochazkaml/Coachium/blob/master/todo) to view the current status of the Coachium to-do list.

-**Coachium is currently in the pre-alpha stage.** This means that not all of the features which I have originally planned have been implemented, and it still may be riddled with bugs.
+**Coachium is currently in the alpha stage.** This means that not all of the features which I have originally planned have been implemented, and it still may be riddled with bugs.

 ### Alpha stage